 The curriculum covers a wide variety of subjects which include Arabic language, art, computing, drama, design technology, French, music, Saudi culture in addition to the core subjects of maths, English, sciences and physical education.

 Key Stage 4

 DBGS follows the (I)GCSE programme from Cambridge Assessment International Examinations and Edexcel in Year 10 and 11.
 All students study English language and literature, mathematics and the three sciences, biology, chemistry and physics.
-Additionally students take four electives, the choice of which includes Arabic language, art, business studies, computer science, design technology, drama, economics, French as a foreign language, geography, global perspectives, history, and physical education.
+Additionally students take three or four electives, the choice of which includes art, business studies, computer science, design technology, drama, French as a foreign language, geography, global perspectives, history, and physical education.
 The (I)GCSE programme takes two years and is assessed by external examinations held at the school at the end of Year 11.

 Key Stage 5

 DBGS offers a full A-level programme for students aged 16 and above.
 Students in Year 12 choose four subjects to study at AS level and take their external examinations at the end if the year.
 Subjects offered at DBGS include art, biology, business studies, chemistry, drama, economics, English literature, geography, history, maths, physical education, physics, and psychology.
 Following that, they may choose to drop one subject and continue with the remaining three subjects for a full A level.
 DBGS offers a comprehensive support for students through their university application process in years 12 and 13 including writing personal statements, writing references, and careers advice .
 The school is a registered centre for UCAS for students wishing to continue their higher education in the UK and assist others applying for universities all over the world.